cdmuir/limonium-stomata/README.md

 # limonium-stomata

-Stomatal anatomy coordinates leaf size with Rubisco kinetics in the Balearic *Limonium*. *In review*.
+Stomatal anatomy coordinates leaf size with Rubisco kinetics in the Balearic *Limonium*.
+Accepted at *AoB PLANTS*.

 This project was developed by Miquel À. Conesa, [Chris Muir](www.chrisdmuir.com), Arántzazu Molins, and Jeroni Galmés.